janosgyerik/homepage/_posts/2013-08-18-released-computer-quiz-on-android.markdown

 The app doesn't require any permissions at all, doesn't use internet, doesn't collect data about you and has no advertisements.
 I intend to keep it that way.

-At the same time I also upgraded the <a href="https://play.google.com/store/apps/details?id=com.manyquiz.programming.lite">Programming Quiz</a>.
+At the same time I also upgraded the [Programming Quiz](https://play.google.com/store/apps/details?id=com.manyquiz.programming.lite).
 Both apps have exactly the same features, but different database of questions, with some inevitable overlap.
-The questions in the <a href="https://play.google.com/store/apps/details?id=com.manyquiz.programming.lite">Programming Quiz</a> are designed specifically for professional and aspiring programmers, while the <a href="https://play.google.com/store/apps/details?id=com.manyquiz.computers.lite">Computer Quiz</a> can be interesting for casual computer fans too.
+The questions in the [Programming Quiz](https://play.google.com/store/apps/details?id=com.manyquiz.programming.lite) are designed specifically for professional and aspiring programmers, while the [Computer Quiz](https://play.google.com/store/apps/details?id=com.manyquiz.computers.lite) can be interesting for casual computer fans too.

 If you like these apps, please remember to rate, +1, tweet, or review them, and spread the word.
 Thank you!